Skip to content

 Schema — The t Namespace

-The t namespace provides Zod-backed type helpers that eliminate import { z } from 'zod' for 95% of use cases.
-Every t.* value IS a real ZodType — .describe(), .optional(), .nullable() all work.
+The t namespace provides Zod-backed type helpers.
+Every t.* IS a real ZodType — .describe(), .optional(), .nullable() all work.

 t.stringz.string()t.string.describe('User ID')